 London lockdown, again… England is entering its second national lockdown phase today as Coronavirus/Covid-19 cases have risen sharply.

 This gives me the opportunity to finally present my London lockdown photography project on YouTube.
-Back then, I wasn’t producing content for my channel yet, so unfortunately I didn’t film my usual POV footage.
+Back when I took the photos, I wasn’t producing content for my channel yet.
+So, unfortunately, I didn’t film my usual POV footage.
 But I did document the empty streets of London in these eerie images.

 This time is different.
 The restrictions are a bit more loose so it would be OK to take these pictures now.
-London is not as empty though, but still quite sad nonetheless.
-But like I said it’s different now.
-I could even host you in my 1-1 workshop, like the new short lunch or pre-dinner or the intense masterclass.
-Just no groups for now, only 1-1.
+London is not as empty, though.
+But still quite sad nonetheless.
+But, like I said, it’s different now.
+I could even host you in my 1-1 workshop, like the new short lunch or pre-dinner, or the intense masterclass.
+Just no groups while these restrictions are in effect, only 1-1.